Baldur’s Gate 3 Cleric Nature Domain Build And Subclass Guide

 Level 3: Choice between 2 Domain spells again.
 I recommended Spike Growth here previously.
 You also unlock two level 2 spell slots and one more level 1 spell slot.

-Level 4: You unlock one more cantrip and one more level 2 spell slot as well as 1 ‘Feat’, mentioned previously.
+Level 4: You unlock one more cantrip, one more level 2 spell slot, and one more ‘Feat’, as mentioned previously.

-Level 5: You unlock two level 3 spell slots.
-You also get a choice between 2 Domain spells again.
+Level 5: You unlock two level 3 spell slots and again have a choice between two Domain spells.
 I recommended Sleet Storm for the crowd control utility.

 Level 6: Unlock an additional level 3 spell slot.

-Level 7: Choice between 2 Domain spells again.
+Level 7: You have a choice between 2 Domain spells again.
 Grasping Vine was recommended for crowd control.
 You also unlock 1 level 4 spell slot.

-Level 9: Choice between 2 Domain spells again.
+Level 9: You have a choice between 2 Domain spells again.
 Insect Plague was recommended previously.
 You also unlock one additional level 4 spell slot and one level 5 spell slot.

 Level 10: You unlock 1 more cantrip and one more level 5 spell slot.